nikfrank/react-workshop-xcoin/README.md

 The only thing that's weird is that our x-axis is displaying Unix epoch times (which users won't understand...
 I've tried)

-let's look up in the [recharts XAxis component's API](http://recharts.org/en-US/api/XAxis) to find out how format our tick strings
+let's look up in the [recharts XAxis component's API](http://recharts.org) to find out how format our tick strings

+... click api then XAxis on the menu (sorry, deeplinking doesn't work on the recharts docs site)

 ...